-It was just one setback, creating the test, in what High calls a “bewildering array of problems.”
+It was just one setback, creating the test, in what High called a “bewildering array of problems.”

 That included the rarity of the disease, the lack of natural histories of it, and what would be the controls in a trial.
 And then, of course, the funding.

-“We were getting great results, but we realized we wouldn’t be able to assemble everything we needed to move this across the finish line,” High says.
+“We were getting great results, but we realized we wouldn’t be able to assemble everything we needed to move this across the finish line,” High said.
 “So in 2013 we started Spark Therapeutics.”

 Bennett is a scientific founder but has no financial stake in the company.
 This was to protect conflicts of interest for her.

-The conversation switches as High explains the company and the why: Bringing this treatment to a commercial level, who could help, how to solve issues of access and reimbursement.
+The conversation switched as High explained the company and the why: Bringing this treatment to a commercial level, who could help, how to solve issues of access and reimbursement.

 They figured it out, just like they had been doing together for years, and in 2017 Luxturna was approved.

-“This is how we felt,” High laughs as she shows a slide of fireworks.
+“This is how we felt,” High laughed as she showed a slide of fireworks.

 ‘You own all the problems’

-The board asks them about their early work.
-Bennett talks about working with gene therapy.
-They talk about their families.
-High discusses working in internal medicine and hematology.
+The board asked about their early work.
+Bennett talked about working with gene therapy.
+They talked about their families.
+High discussed working in internal medicine and hematology.
 They found each other at the right time.

 High wanted to focus on gene therapy but she was told it couldn’t be only in hematology.
 She liked Bennett’s work.

-“No two people can do this alone,” Bennett says.
+“No two people can do this alone,” Bennett said.

-They know this was their path, and it will be for others, too.
+They knew this was their path, and it will be for others, too.